PDF417/pdf417-android/DriversLicenseKeys.md

 	- WHI = White
 	- UNK = Unknown

-- `USDLScanData.kNameSuffix` - Name Suffix (If jurisdiction participates in systems requiring name suffix (PDPS, CDLIS, etc.), the suffix must be collected and displayed on the DL/ID).
+- `USDLScanResult.kNameSuffix` - Name Suffix (If jurisdiction participates in systems requiring name suffix (PDPS, CDLIS, etc.), the suffix must be collected and displayed on the DL/ID).
 	- Optional on all barcode versions, including compact encoding.
  	- JR (Junior)
  	- SR (Senior)